 Google’s 3 Pack Is Dominating The Top Spot

 Those in the hotel & tourism industry have undoubtedly noticed that Google’s local 7 pack has now been replaced with their new 3 pack.
 A new report from seoClarity has dug into this change a little further.
 They have found that while Google’s 7 pack of local listings used to claim the top spot in SERPs 25% of the time, the new 3 pack is taking the top spot 93% of the time.
 They also found that the 7 pack was in the top 2 spots 31% of the time, but the 3 pack is in the top 2 spots 99% of the time.
 What does this mean for hotel & tourism sites?
-It means that PPC and HPA are becoming increasingly important as Google pushes organic results further and further down the page.
-If your business needs help dominating PPC and HPA, contact Fuel today for more details.
+It means that PPC and Google Hotel Ads are becoming increasingly important as Google pushes organic results further and further down the page.
+If your business needs help dominating PPC and Hotel Ads, contact Fuel today for more details.

 Photo: Courtesy of MozCast

 Like many other businesses, hotels receive some of their most useful information from customer satisfaction surveys.
 Surveys play an important role in figuring out what customers liked, didn’t like, and new items they would like to see.
 The problem is that many travel companies are not getting as much survey engagement as they could be.
 A recent article from Andrew King, a contributor to MarketingLand, gives some great advice on how to increase engagement and click-throughs for customer satisfaction survey emails.
 He touches on subject lines, setting expectations, incentives, optimizing for mobile and more.